nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 13 - Vane's Trap.md

 ### Scene 1: The Lights / Gallery, Museum of Pre-History

 - **Key Event:** The museum’s security override flares to 100% brightness; the Custodian droid violently incapacitates Zephyr, hurling him into a display case, while Lisbet is locked out of the system.
-  - _Character Defining Moment:_ **Angelica Vance** — She experiences a moment of paralysis as her escape plan disintegrates under the force of Prelate Vane's direct intervention.
+  - _Character Defining Moment:_ **Angelica Ward** — She experiences a moment of paralysis as her escape plan disintegrates under the force of Prelate Vane's direct intervention.

 ---